Insurance company staff arrested for taking bribe in Jaipur | Law-Order

 The Rajasthan Anti-Corruption Bureau (ACB) on Monday arrested an inspector of an insurance company in Jaipur for allegedly taking a bribe of Rs 1 lakh, officials said.

-Mukesh Pareek of The Oriental Insurance Limited had demanded Rs 4 lakh to make a report and pass the claim amount for a car accident from a complainant, an ACB official said.
+Mukesh Pareek of The Oriental Insurance Limited had demanded Rs 4 lakh to make a report and pass the claim amount for a bus accident from a complainant, an ACB official said.

 The complaint was verified following which Pareek was arrested today taking Rs 1 lakh from the complainant.